HariCyber-Sec/API-Testing-Labs/mass-assignment/notes.md

 ## 🧠 Overview

-This lab demonstrates a common web application vulnerability known as **mass assignment**, where the server improperly trusts user-supplied JSON input.
-By manipulating JSON parameters, an attacker can assign values to sensitive or hidden fields that should not be user-controllable.
-The goal of this lab was to exploit this behavior to purchase a premium product without the required authorization.
+This lab demonstrates a common web application vulnerability known as **mass assignment**.
+Demonstrates how improper handling of object-level permissions in APIs can be abused.
+Specifically, we target a hidden chosen_discount field in the backend API request — not exposed by the frontend — and inject it to trick the server into giving us a 100% discount.

 ---